real-social-media/themes/README.md

   - Make the changes you'd like to see to files in the `bucket` directory
   - Run `git commit` to save those changes to the repo history
-  - Run `sls deploy` to deploy those changes.
+  - Run `yarn deploy` to deploy those changes.
 Note that `--stage` defaults to **production** if unset.

-A few important CloudFront urls will be printed to the console in the output of `sls deploy`.
+A few important CloudFront urls will be printed to the console in the output of `yarn deploy`.

 Note that:
   - a CloudFront invalidation for `themes.jsoon` is kicked off at the end of `sls deploy`, but the command does not wait for the invalidation to complete.
 Invalidations usually take 1-2 minutes to complete.
 Progress can be monitored via the AWS console.